oahzgnit/ShaderStudio/w07_midterm/tangram_mapping/README.md

 ###Run as local:
-* Download this repo, then start a web server in its directory:
+* Download, then start a web server in its directory:
 * python -m SimpleHTTPServer 8000

 ###Run in tangram-play